 Reacting to Driver Misconduct

-True, GPS can help ensure vehicles are used for legitimate business purposes.
-But it also can help you deploy a fleet more efficiently, reducing downtime as well as overtime.
+Yes, GPS can help ensure vehicles are used for legitimate business purposes—but it also can help you deploy a fleet more efficiently, reducing downtime as well as overtime.
 GPS allows you to give customers real-time, accurate updates.
 This can help you manage their expectations, and maximize their satisfaction.
 By the same token, it can help you defend your drivers against false claims.
 GPS also enables you to design better routes, and to respond to changing conditions and even accidents.

 Aggressive driving isn’t always a matter of deliberate recklessness; it can also stem from bad habits that haven’t been addressed by training.
 Instead of implementing telematics as a punishment, managers can use it to encourage good behavior.
-Some systems even turn improving habits into a kind of game, a principle referred to as “gamification.”
 With this kind of positive reinforcement, drivers actively engage in improving their statistics.

 The Bottom Line